luca-arts/addattachment/architecture/prefabs.md

 1. a 2D image being presented in which the child must indicate on a line how much (s)he trusts the caregiver.

+### text balloon

+1. a 3D balloon, oriented towards the player
+2. should show text very clearly
+3. show some particles to draw attention?